patmalcolm91/Miscellaneous-GIS-Scripts/README.md

 * Discard Internal Trips: If checked, trips starting and ending in the same zone will be excluded from the output.
 If unchecked, these will be included in the output.
 Warning: these trips will be output as lines whose start and end points are the same.

 ## Find Minimum Distance
 Processing script which returns the minimum distance between two points in a point layer.
+Versions for both QGIS 2 and 3.

 ## Average of Multipoint
 For use in expressions.
 Returns the average point / centroid of a multipoint geometry.